 The FDA believes public services should be reflective of the people they serve.
 We are committed to the promotion of equality for all and actively oppose all forms of harassment, prejudice and discrimination.

 What is the FDA doing to promote equality and diversity?

 We work with employers to improve opportunities for under-represented groups across the civil service and eliminate direct and indirect discrimination.

-The FDA’s work on equality is co-ordinated by our Executive Committee's Equality and Diversity Sub-committee and strategically led by National Officer Jane Cockram.
-Women's and BAME workplace issues are led by National Officers Victoria Taylor and Zohra Frances, respectively.
+The FDA’s work on equality is co-ordinated by our Executive Committee's Equality, Inclusion and Diversity Sub-committee and strategically led by National Officer Jane Cockram.
+National Officer Victoria Taylor is the union's lead on women's workplace issues.